 At home either for myself, for my friends and family, or for my Linux for Anybody program I build a lot of Ubuntu machines.
 I do a lot of the same stuff: format the drives, install the operating system, install a host of free software, run all available updates, and configure the machines for various users.
 Since there are a handful of things I do every time I build an Ubuntu machine I thought I’d put together a post with some helpful links and mild instructions for folks who are building their own Ubuntu machines.

 (I do all of these things every time I build a machine.
 You will find that certain system, such as the PPC architecture, may give you hassle when attempting some of these, but for the most part these should work on all flavors and modern versions of Ubuntu or (perhaps with slight modifications) other forms of Debian based versions.)

 First, go get the operating system from the Ubuntu download page.
 I prefer using the 64 bit version unless my hardware doesn’t support it.
 If you are not sure, you can always either download both and try to run each from the CD or simply fall-back to the 32 bit as it will work on a 64 bit system.

 Once that is installed you will want to run all the available updates and reboot the system.
 I prefer using the terminal, and since it’s so easy you may as well too.
 You can call up a terminal in any version of Ubuntu by using the ctrl-alt-T key combination.
 Then run these commands in order.

 sudo apt upgrade

 (You will be asked to invisibly enter your password.)

-Once the system has rebooted, you may want to take a moment to install Opera (which is my preferred browser).
 You can just visit the opera.com and download the latest .deb package and run that on your Ubuntu machine.
 Just double-click the downloaded .deb package and again invisibly enter your password.
 (And as of (at least) 20.04 you can find Skype and Opera in the new Ubuntu Software application.)